AgentMC/Sao19/Translate/En/Part5.md

 Feeling tears covering her eyes from these words, Ronye muttered.

 "Alice-sama......
-Why did she leave....... "
+Why did she leave......."

 After a while Asuna responded with certainty.

 "She is fine in the real world.
 She is the hope that ties the two worlds.......
-I'm sure, someday, we’ll meet again...... "
+I'm sure, someday, we’ll meet again......"

 Having applied some strength to both arms hugging Ronye, Asuna released her and smiled again.